SFStefenon/Digital_ED/README.md

 For PHT the preprocessing techniques canny edge detection, Sobel edge detection, binarization threshold, Otsu Riddler-Calvard threshold, or adaptive threshold can be used.
 To compare the DBSCAN clustering, the KMeans, agglomerative clustering, and ordering points to identify the clustering structure (OPTICS) can be considered.

 Considering the detected lines, orthogonal lines are merged and identifiers (ID) are used to label them.
 Using the IDs a graph is built to connect lines to symbols having a graph of the electrical connections.
 Based on the coordinates from YOLO and the electrical connections from the graph an output that can be read by [NORMA Tool](https://doi.org/10.1007/978-3-030-99524-9_7) is created.
-The algorithm that identifies the lines, aggregates the lines based on rules to create the graph, and generate the readable output is [here](https://github.com/SFStefenon/Digital_ED/blob/main/PHT-DBSCAN/Line_Detection_Graph_Readable_Ouput.py).
+The algorithm that identifies the lines, aggregates the lines based on rules to create the graph and generates the readable output is [here](https://github.com/SFStefenon/Digital_ED/blob/main/PHT-DBSCAN/Line_Detection_Graph_Readable_Ouput.py).

+---

+Since the cropouts have 640 by 640 pixels, it is necessary to join the segments and define the position of the objects-based cropouts from the original image.
+This is done by this [algorithm](https://github.com/SFStefenon/Digital_ED/blob/main/Graph/Load_Complete_Graph_Full_Image_Annotations_and_Segments.py).

 ---